GSMA Report Highlights the Importance of Fiscal Reform to Promote Digital Inclusion and Economic Growth in Argentina

 Reducing Excessive Mobile Sector-Specific Taxation Would Promote Connectivity and Provide a Cumulative Fiscal Gain of up to US$5.3 Billion over Five Years

-29 November 2017, Buenos Aires: The GSMA today announced findings from its latest report, ‘Reforming mobile sector taxation in Argentina: A path towards a more efficient tax system, greater digital inclusion and increased prosperity’.
+Buenos Aires: The GSMA today announced findings from its latest report, ‘Reforming mobile sector taxation in Argentina: A path towards a more efficient tax system, greater digital inclusion and increased prosperity’.
 The report provides an overview of the tax and fee regime applied to mobile services and its impact on the take-up and usage of mobile services in Argentina.
-The report also identified three tax reforms that could benefit the broader economy and the government’s fiscal position, while driving mobile adoption and delivering associated benefits to citizens across Argentina.
+The report recommends that the implementation of three tax reforms would benefit the broader economy and the government’s fiscal position, while driving mobile adoption and delivering associated benefits to citizens across Argentina.

 “The mobile industry plays an increasingly important role in supporting and delivering development, economic growth and social inclusion,” said Sebastián Cabello, Head of Latin America, GSMA.
 “In Argentina, the mobile sector contributes significantly to the economy and will be key to the country’s digital future.
 However, reduced affordability due to high levels of mobile-specific taxation is constraining the potential for further growth, particularly amongst low income groups who would benefit most from access to the mobile internet.”